 - Low levels of chromium, manganese and/or selenium.
 These minerals are essential for proper glucose metabolism.

 The following supplements are what I always give a client that has blood sugar issues or full-blown diabetes.
-You can get my recommended supplements in this Diabetes Kit.

 - Magnesium.
 Take 5x times your body weight in lbs in milligrams.
 Magnesium intake improves insulin resistance.
 (20, 21)

 - Support Glucose.
 BioMatrix Support Glucose contains 7 well-known nutritional elements to support proper glucose metabolism, antioxidant support, and insulin utilization.
 This fantastic supplement provides chromium, gymnema, cinnamon, alpha lipoic acid, bitter melon, Banaba leaf and Vanadyl Sulfate.
 This product does contain gymnema, but I added more food-based organic Gymnema to the Diabetes kit because I think people need more of it!!